 - Bleeding due to a cut from inside the abdomen

-- Improper closing of the fallopian tubes which leads to pregnancy
+- The fallopian tubes are closed improperly which may lead to pregnancy

 - Damage to other organs